StockwatchDev/stockwatch/README.md

 1. Create a folder that will be used to store files downloaded from De GIRO and nothing else.
 We will refer to this as our STOCKWATCH\_DIR hereafter
 2. Create three subfolders in STOCKWATCH\_DIR: *portfolio*, *account* and *indices*
-3. The STOCKWATCH\_DIR path has to be defined in the environment variable STOCKWATCH\_PATH before running the application.
-For help on how to do that depending on your OS see: [Windows][WindowsEnv], [Linux][LinuxEnv].
+3. The STOCKWATCH\_DIR path can be defined in the environment variable STOCKWATCH\_PATH to be picked up by the different scripts, or be put as last positional commandline.
+   For help on environment variables see: [Windows][WindowsEnv], [Linux][LinuxEnv].

 ## Scraping using the app

 Currently the portfolio data can be scraped using the Dash application.
 This will eventually be extended to all data.
-To scrape data using the webbrowser start the Stockwatch app and navigate to the `scrape` tab, and follow the instructions.
+To scrape data using the webbrowser start the Stockwatch app and navigate to the `scrape` tab, and follow these instructions:

+1. First login at DeGiro using your preferred browser.
+2. Open the devtools window (F12 on firefox, and Chrome)
+3. In the *network* tab, Search for a GET request to trader.degiro.nl
+4. Search for the *intAccount* integer, and the *sessionId* string to input in the scraping application.
+In [Firefox] it can be found under *Headers*, whereas in [Chrome], and [Edge] it can be found under *Payload*.

 ## Download data manually